-We interviewed some trail blazing men who took a bold step into the future
+We interviewed some trail blazing men who took a bold step into the future.

 When you’re planning a wedding, whether small and informal or grand-scale, there’s a myriad of tasks to organise.
 And, these days, guys are expected to pull their weight when it comes to sorting everything from flower arrangements and wedding cakes to transport and catering.
 But, before you even walk down the aisle to say, “I do”, there’s another important factor to consider – whether you intend to take your partner’s surname.

 changes in people’s thinking, same-sex marriages, and personal situations that may dictate how you or both partners wish to be known after tying the knot.

 Increasingly, men are opting to change their surnames after marriage.
 While this may delight, perplex or surprise some of you, there are many reasons why a man might wish to adopt a different name upon saying ‘I do’.

 Sometimes, things aren’t black and white, or Brown or Smith, at least not for Andy Smith whose wife-to-be, Lisa Trisconi, wasn’t too keen to take his “dull” surname and at the same time lose her Italian roots.
 Hence, the couple merged their two family names to create a double-barrelled surname – Trisconi-Smith - that suits them both perfectly.
 It also has the added advantage of stopping the former Mr Smith from receiving emails intended for seven other Mr Smiths at his workplace!

-Another of our interviewees, Wayne Potts, who didn’t have a strong attachment to his own name, identifying with his maternal grandfather who had brought him up, was always open to adopting a new name.
+Another of our interviewees, Wayne Potts, didn’t have a strong attachment to his own name.
+He strongIy identified with his maternal grandfather who raised him and was always open to adopting a new name.
 His wife was at the end of her family line, and so the pair chose to create a double-barrelled surname (Potts-Brennan) to preserve her heritage.

 The opinion of our families and friends, and even employers is important for most people, and some men may be concerned what reaction they may receive if they choose to change their name when they get married.

-For the five men that we interviewed, their experiences were in the main very positive, and in the case of the Trisconi-Smiths, many of their friend’s wives said that they wished that their husbands had done the same.
+For the five men that we interviewed, their experiences were in the main very positive, and in the case of the Trisconi-Smith’s, many of their friend’s wives said that they wished that their husbands had done the same.

 William Lawrence-Archer said that some of the companies he had to deal with regarding his name change were “procedurally confused” despite adequate procedures being in place for female name changes.
-Thankfully things are getting better and companies are waking up to the fact that men have just as much right to make name changing choices as women.
+Thankfully companies are waking up to the fact that men have just as much right to make name changing choices as women.

 Those opting to create a brand-new team name (which requires a deed poll) have a choice of sequence - for example some of the men we have helped altered their names by deed poll before the ceremony so that their marriage certificate could be created and signed in the couple’s new names without the need for their partner to initiate a second deed poll to assume the name post-marriage.